medema-group/modern_python/README.md

 ### 3. Set up `pre-commit`

 Once your project is installed, you can set up `pre-commit`.
-This small helper program runs a suite of additional tools to lint your code, perform checks, and run tests **BEFORE** you commit your code.
+This small helper program runs a suite of additional tools to lint your code and perform checks using [ruff](https://docs.astral.sh/ruff/), and run tests using [pytest](https://docs.pytest.org/en/stable/).
+From now on, *before* each commit, these programs will run and cross-check your code.
+You can override the checks with `git commit -m "<your message>" --no-verify`.

 You can adjust the programs by editing [.pre-commit-config](./.pre-commit-config.yaml) or changing their settings in the [pyproject.toml](./pyproject.toml) file.

 To set up `pre-commit`, run: